harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 # Show plot
 plt.show()
 ```
-> [!TIP]
-> **Optional** - You can repeat the normalization step from [Exercise 4](#exercise-4-visualizing-recorded-data).
-Keep in mind when handling multiple data streams, all dataframes should be normalized to the earliest timestamp.

 ## Data Interface

 ### Exercise 9: Streamlining Recording

-You might have noticed that the workflow in [Exercise 7](#exercise-7-combining-acquisition-and-control) is quite large due to all the additional nodes needed to process and record the data and commands.
-While this approach may be feasible for simple use cases, it does not scale well as more devices are added.
-The `Harp.Hobgoblin` package provides a [`DeviceDataWriter`] that can be used to record all the data and commands received by the device.
+You might have noticed that the approach to recording data in [Exercise 7](#exercise-7-combining-acquisition-and-control) does not scale well, particularly when adding more `Registers` or additional devices.
+The `Harp.Hobgoblin` package provides a [`DeviceDataWriter`] operator that can be used to record all the data and commands received by the device.

 :::workflow
 ![Hobgoblin DeviceDataWriter](../workflows/hobgoblin-devicedatawriter.bonsai)
 :::

-- Copy the workflow from [Exercise 7](#exercise-7-combining-acquisition-and-control).
+- Copy the final workflow from [Exercise 7](#exercise-7-combining-acquisition-and-control).
+- Delete all the existing [`CsvWriter`] branches.
-- Subscribe to the [`Device`] operator using a [`SubscribeSubject`] operator.
-This will allow us to access the `HarpMessages` that are being sent by the device.
+- Subscribe to `Hobgoblin Events` using a [`SubscribeSubject`] operator.
+This will allow us to access all the `HarpMessages` that are being sent by the device.
 - Add a [`DeviceDataWriter`] operator after the [`SubscribeSubject`] operator.
 - Type a folder name in the `Path` property of [`DeviceDataWriter`].
 This folder will be used to save all the data coming from the device.
 - Run the workflow, then open the folder you specified in the previous step. **What do you observe?**